Informatics 42 • Winter 2008 • David G. Kay • UC Irvine

 IV.
 A reasonably balanced binary search tree, ordered alphabetically

-(a) Complete the following table, giving the best O-notation for each operation on each data structure, assuming that each operation is implemented in Java using the most efficient algorithm available.
+(b.1) Complete the following table, giving the best O-notation for each operation on each data structure, assuming that each operation is implemented using the most efficient algorithm available.
 Assume that the word list contains w words and the user's document contains d words--use these variables, not n.

 Operation Linked List Array Hash Table Bin.
 S. Tree